\

 conservatorship and elder law in georgia

-In the film, a con woman makes a very lucrative living as a court-appointed guardian who seizes control of all the assets of vulnerable elderly people.
-According to a review at RogerEbert.com, the film, by writer/director J. Blakeson, was inspired by real-life stories he read about and became enraged by in which predatory guardians took advantage of voiceless elderly victims.
+According to a review on I Care A Lot at RogerEbert.com, the film, by writer/director J. Blakeson, was inspired by real-life stories.
+He read them and became enraged by predatory guardians who took advantage of voiceless elder victims.

-Let Me Separate Fact From Fiction
+Let Me Separate Fact From Fiction About Elder Law and Conservatorships

 • The person has advanced mental incapacity (i.e. Alzheimer’s, dementia, traumatic closed-head injury, coma, etc.): Or